Skip to main content

 How it works

-Updated 21 May 2026
+Updated 26 May 2026

 Every claim on this page is enforced in code, observable on /portal/audit, and gated by a daily quality canary - not by our promise.

-The seven mechanics
+The ten mechanics

 Each mechanic is opt-in per workload, observable per request, and bypasses when its eligibility heuristic says the savings won't cover the risk.
 False-negatives (we miss a borderline win) are cheap.
-False-positives (we mutate a request and the response degrades) are expensive — they damage trust.
+False-positives (we mutate a request and the response degrades) are expensive.
+They damage trust.
 We bias toward pass-through.

 Auto-route

-non-mutatingWhen eval confirms a cheaper model produces equivalent output, we forward to the cheaper model.
+When eval confirms a cheaper model produces equivalent output, we forward to the cheaper model.

 Exact-match cache

-non-mutatingIdentical request → cached response served from KV.
+Identical request → cached response served from KV.
 We never call the provider.

 Compress

-mutatingHeuristic whitespace + structural normalization on long prompts.
+Heuristic whitespace + structural normalization.
 Preserves code, JSON, and tool messages verbatim.
+Per-role opt-in (system / user turns independent).

 Semantic cache

-non-mutatingCosine-similar requests (≥ 0.95) served from cache.
+Cosine-similar requests (≥ 0.95) served from cache.
 Catches paraphrased queries that exact-match misses.

 Cloudflare Vectorize backs the embedding store.
-The cache canary measures the served-from-cache response against the live provider on 5% of hits — drops back to provider on near-miss quality dips.
+The cache canary measures the served-from-cache response against the live provider on 5% of hits.
+Drops back to provider on near-miss quality dips.

 Provider prompt cache

-non-mutatingAnthropic, OpenAI, and Google ship native prompt caching.
+Anthropic, OpenAI, and Google ship native prompt caching.
 We auto-inject the cache markers on stable system prompts.

 Anthropic gives 90% off cached prefix tokens, Google 75%, OpenAI 50%.
-Per-provider mutation only — model output contract is identical to the un-marked request.
+Per-provider mutation only.
+Model output contract is identical to the un-marked request.
+Google cachedContents lifecycle is opt-in per workload because it requires explicit create/reference/refresh.

 Context pruning

-mutatingLong conversations: trim to last N turns + system + optional summary.
+Long conversations: trim to last N turns + system.
 RAG: rerank chunks, keep top-K by relevance.

 Structured output

-mutatingWhen a workload registers an expected JSON schema, we force the provider to obey it — schema mode on OpenAI / tool-use on Anthropic / responseSchema on Gemini.
+When a workload registers an expected JSON schema, we force the provider to obey it.
+Schema mode on OpenAI / tool-use on Anthropic / responseSchema on Gemini.

 Non-conformant responses log to anomaly inbox at Tier 1.
 Workloads without a registered schema fall back to auto-mode JSON when the body opts in.